jingz/try-lang/readings/ux.md

         - `line-height` in CSS
     - LINE LEIGHT is the horizontal width of the text block
         - It should average of 45-90 characters per line
-        - PAGE MARGIN usually learger than 1 inch
+        - PAGE MARGIN usually larger than 1 inch
     - FONT CHOICE
-        - use professional font
+        - use the professional font
 2. Color
     - Choose color pallete
 3. Location / Position
     - eye travel time
     - mouse travel time
 4. Form
-    - bold label above the fields
+    - the bold label above the fields